TYPES OF FOUNDATIONS?

 - Shallow foundations are also designated as footings.

 - Example-Combined footing, Cantilever or strap footing, Mat foundation etc.

 (B) Deep foundations

-- In deep foundation, the depth at which foundation is placed is greater than its width.
-The depth to width ratio of the foundation is usually greater than 4 metre to 5 metre.
+- In a deep foundation, the depth at which the foundation is placed is more significant than its width.
+The depth to width ratio of the foundation is usually greater than 4 metres to 5 metres.

-- Few examples of deep foundations are:- Pile foundations, pier foundations and wells or caissons foundations.
+- A few examples of deep foundations are:- Pile foundations, pier foundations and wells or caissons foundations.

-- When the expected loads from superstructure cannot be support on shallow foundations, deep foundations are provided.
+- When the expected loads from the superstructure cannot be supported on shallow foundations, deep foundations are provided.